South Africans resigned over 'critical' Mandela

 Since stepping down in 1999 after one term as president, Mandela has stayed out of active politics in a country with the continent's biggest and most important economy.
 His passing is expected to have little political impact.

-His last public appearance was waving to fans from the back of a golf cart before the final of the football World Cup in Johannesburg's Soccer City stadium in July 2010.
+His last public appearance was waving to fans from the back of a golf cart before the final of the soccer World Cup in Johannesburg's Soccer City stadium in July 2010.

 During his retirement, he has divided his time between his home in the wealthy Johannesburg suburb of Houghton, and Qunu, the village in the poor Eastern Cape province where he was born.